tiagomelo/google-drive-client/README.md

-# google-drive-client
+# go-google-drive-client

-A simple Go client for interacting with Google Drive.
-This client provides an easy way to create folders and upload files to Google Drive using the Google Drive API.
+A simple Go client for interacting with Google Drive using the Google Drive API (v3).

-More functionalities will be added.
+## available operations

+- create folder
+- upload file
+- update file
+- download file
+- get file by id
+- delete file
+- set permissions (for user, group, domain or to anyone)

+It is important to mention that for GCP everything is a _file_, be it a regular file or a folder (which is called a _drive_).
+So whenever you see a _fileId_ param, it can be either a regular file or a folder.

 ## setup